solenya-group/solenya/README.md

 # Views

 Views are pure functions of state.
-Pickle uses a virtual DOM (forked from Ultradom) to efficiently update the actual DOM.
+Solenya uses a virtual DOM (forked from Ultradom) to efficiently update the actual DOM.

 You can add as may optional parameters as you want to your child component `View` methods.
 This makes it easy for parents to customize their children without their children needing extra state: